CallumJFraser/CallumFraser/cv.md

 ### Team Management

-* Implementing and supporting continuous improvement in people and processes
+* Implementing and supporting continuous teams improvement
-* Experience of recruitment process across multiple industries
+* Experience of improving recruitment process across multiple industries
-* Proven ability to handle management of a team
-* Promoting peer review and providing feedback
-* Setting achievable objectives
-* Task delegation

-### Project Management

-* Experience in agile methodologies including SCRUM and LESS
+* PSM qualified with experience in SCRUM and LESS
-* Stakeholder collaboration
-* Pair programming
-* Code review
-* Resource allocation and management
+* Resource allocation and timeline management

 ### Communication

 * Presentation experience: To stakeholders, meetups and teams
 * Coaching and mentoring both individuals and teams
-* Writing technical articles
-* Process creation and documentation
-* Creation and maintenance of training guides
+* Technical article writing on linkedin and engineering blogs

 ### Technical